-As bedrock monitoring well MW-1603 is the focus of this ASD, the boring log (EHS Support, 2019a) exhibits alternating sequences of yellowish-brown sandstones and bluish-gray to black shales (beginning at 13 feet below ground surface [ft bgs] and extending to the bottom of the boring at 39.5 ft bgs) that are indicative of the upper portion of the Princess Formation (uppermost formation in the Breathitt
+As bedrock monitoring well MW-1603 is the focus of this ASD, the boring log was reviewed (EHS Support, 2019a).
+The boring log descriptions show alternating sequences of yellowish-brown sandstones and bluish-gray to black shales (beginning at 13 feet below ground surface [ft bgs] and extending to the bottom of the boring at 39.5 ft bgs) that are indicative of the upper portion of the Princess Formation

-Group [Rice, C. and Hiett, J., 1994]).
-Within the screened interval (22 to 32 ft bgs), a description of the shale at a depth of 24 to 25 ft bgs was "intensely fractured, black, wet, nearly all organic matter; slight coaly texture."
-This elevation corresponds with the measurements by the Kentucky Geological Survey (KGS) of the elevation of the Princess Number 8 coal (EHS Support, 2019a).
-A coal or "organic material" also was logged in three other monitoring wells (MW-1608, MW-1609, and MW-1610) in the network (Table 2-1) at the same approximate elevation between 630 and 650 feet that matches the KGS measurements.
-Three monitoring wells did not document any coal in this section (MW-1601, MW-1602, and MW-1611) and four monitoring wells were installed below this coal layer in the sedimentary sequence (MW-1604, MW-1605, MW-1606, and MW-1607).
+(uppermost formation in the Breathitt Group [Rice and Hiett, 1994]).
+Within the screened interval (22 to 32 ft bgs), the shale at a depth of 24 to 25 ft bgs was described as "intensely fractured, black, wet, nearly all organic matter; slight coaly texture."
+This depth (24 to 25 ft bgs) corresponds with the measurements by the Kentucky Geological Survey (KGS) of the elevation of the Princess Number 8 coal, which is present within the Princess Formation of the Breathitt Group (EHS Support, 2019a).
+Coal or "organic material" was also identified visually during soil boring logging in three other monitoring wells (MW-1608, MW-1609, and MW-1610) in the network (Table 2-1) at the same approximate elevation between 630 and 650 feet that matches the KGS measurements.
+No coal was documented in this section in three monitoring wells (MW-1601, MW-1602, and MW-1611).
+Four monitoring wells were installed below this coal layer in the sedimentary sequence (MW-1604, MW-1605, MW-1606, and MW-1607).